EthanJob/episode-generator/README.md

-# episode-generator
+# Episode-generator
-Random episode generator for Netflix, Hulu and/or Amazon Video
+Random episode generator for shows with many seasons and episodes